 SOCIOLOGY AND PUBLIC HEALTH

 There are higher than average rates of addiction with professional careers.
-Most of this article is going to focused on those professionals who have licensure requirements, as it is common for them to have mandated recovery treatment programs.
-It also is important to acknowledge that professionals in recovery can get some of the highest success results, and this may be highly connected to the monitoring and accountability qualities of their program.
+Most of this article is focuses on professionals who have licensure requirements, as it is common for them to have mandated recovery treatment programs.
+Important to acknowledge is that professionals in recovery can get some of the highest success results, probably connected to the monitoring and accountability qualities of their program.

 Because of the emotional strain and stress connected to the life of a doctor, it is very common for them to develop mental health conditions such as depression or substance use disorders.
 The highest substance use disorders are based on physician class.
 For instance, anesthesiologists score the highest of physicians for developing an opioid addiction.
 Emergency room physicians have very high rates of stimulant abuse.
 Psychiatrists have greater than normal rates of alcoholism.

 Often, professional healers struggle with healing themselves.
-They are emotionally invested in being available to others but tend to neglect basic self-care needs.
+They emotionally invest and make themselves available to others but tend to neglect basic self-care needs.
 In our experience at CeDAR working with addicted physicians, it is very common for their work status and competency to be the last thing to go.
 They will likely lose their marriage, physical health, and pastimes first before having career dysfunction.
 In fact, that career often can be the only remaining safe place for them.
-Once that career is placed on the line, say by a professional monitoring program, the physician often breaks down.
+The physician breaks down once a professional monitoring program places that career on the line.

 Of all the people who receive addiction treatment, the highest success rates belong to the physicians.
 National statistics show that physicians in recovery have about a 78% success rate for 5 years of recovery!
 This number is exceedingly high and is markedly higher than the baseline population.
 We can learn from these physicians, not so much by how they approach recovery, but by the structured algorithm in place for them.